osi03224/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that prints an integer
 Write a function that prints a buffer
 Write a function that adds two numbers
+Add one line to this code, so that the program prints a[2] = 98, followed by a new line